EngineersNeedArt/SoftDorothy-UnfinishedTales-Vol1/README.md

 At this time I have only partially reconstructed the artwork for the game, stubbed in menus.
 It is barely functional.
 I hope to get it fully functional soon and I will update both the disk image and this document when I do.

+### More to Come

+But wait...!
+Yeah, there's more to come.

+I have enjoyed this little journey.
+I gather all the pieces together, fix the type/creator codes for the various files, try to open the projects, clear objects, recompile, re-build the applications.
+Some apps need throttling to make them half-way playable on an emulator.
+In one app I found and fixed a 35 year old bug that had been corrupting the application space.
+I look for and gather artwork files I used for the games....
+A few games, like **War** required a good deal more work in reconstructing the project and resource files.

+> I am surprised though how often I crash the Mac system running within the emulator.
+Did they really crash this often?

+But I do in fact have another batch of game experiments and sketches that I will work to put together on another disk image.
+For better or worse, we will be moving into the realm of color in many of those games.
+Stay tuned.

+John Calhoun—